 PAPER 1 PAPER 2

-Intentio n Basic skills' paper → assesses proficiency of content and/or skills Applications' paper → assesses ability to use both mathematical and non-mathematical techniques/considerations to explore familiar and unfamiliar contexts.
+Intention Basic skills' paper → assesses proficiency of content and/or skills Applications' paper → assesses ability to use both mathematical and non-mathematical techniques/considerations to explore familiar and unfamiliar contexts.

-Structur re and 5 questions 4 or 5 questions
+Structur e and 5 questions 4 or 5 questions

-scope of content and/or skills Four questions of to each of the to Finance Measurement Maps, plans representation Data handlin Fifth question in across all of the Likelihood will be context or one of questions.
-Each question of Measurement Maps, plans and other representations of the physical world Data handling Fifth question integrates content from across all of these topics.
-Likelihood will be examined in the context or one or more of the other Each question deals with contexts drawing integrated content from across all of the topics: • Finance • Measurement • Maps, plans and other representations of the physical world • Data handling Likelihood will be examined in the context or one or more of the other questions.
+scope of content and/or skills Four questions deal with contexts relating to each of the topics: Finance Measurement Maps, plans and other representations of the physical world Data handling Fifth question integrates content from across all of these topics.
+Likelihood will be examined in the context or one or more of the other questions.
+Each question can contain more than one context.
+Each question deals with contexts drawing integrated content from across all of the topics: • Finance • Measurement • Maps, plans and other representations of the physical world • Data handling Likelihood will be examined in the context or one or more of the other questions.
 Each question can contain more than one context.

 Level 1 60%

 Level 2 35% 25%

-Level 3 Level 4 5% 35%
+Level 3 5% 35%

 40%

 Contexts Familiar', i.e. limited to the contexts listed in the CAPS document.
 Both 'familiar' and 'unfamiliar', i.e. not limited to the contexts listed in the CAPS document.